 The Conservatory is magical for visitors and is also used to teach local children about the lifecycle of the butterfly.
 I thoroughly enjoyed it but my daughters would probably freak out…they aren’t big on any flying insects.
-For more information and pictures on the butterfly conservatory, visit the FEV website:

 The foliage that surrounds us every waking moment is magical, as if we have arrived in a fantasy world.
 Everywhere I look there are flowers more beautiful and unusual than the last.